dmcbeing/bnull/README.md

 module_exit( bnull_exit );
 ````

 The function _bnull_init_ as the name suggests is the initializing function of our module(similar to a Java/C++ constructor function for a class).
 Since every module(and programmer) follows different naming conventions we explicitly state the name of the init function with the _module_init_ function.
-Similarly the _module_exit_ function allows the programmer to specify the exit function (destructor function in object oriented lingo)
+Similarly the _module_exit_ function allows the programmer to specify the exit function (destructor function in object oriented lingo).